If you wish to submit a Poultry Protein & Fat

 - University or Research Organization Official

 There are four separate parts to the final research report.
+All four parts MUST be included to be accepted.
 These are:

 (1) cover sheet,